 The International Moving Image Society (IMIS)

-Practical Art & design (such as Photography or Media), Digital or Analogue Film Production
+For September 2019 entry: Practical Art & Design (such as Photography or Media), Digital or Analogue Film Production

-For 2019 entry: A Bachelors Honours degree with 2:2 in a required subject.
+For September 2019 entry: A Bachelors Honours degree with 2:2 in a required subject, or equivalent.
 For more information check out our full entry requirements.

 International entry requirements: